 The ruling Elders of Israel had a different feast planned from their study of prophecy.
 This feast required strict obedience to the letter of the Law.
 The Pharisees were committed to the bondage of external appearance.
 The Sadducees, who were of the Priestly class, saw their lives revolving around an ever greater administration of the sanctuary, guarding more vigilantly the sanctity of the temple.

 Both groups saw themselves as above others because they maintained themselves in a state of strict ceremonial cleanness that no ordinary person could achieve.
-They avoided contact with any and all who might make them or their precious temple unclean.
+They avoided contact with any who might make them or their precious temple unclean.
 They had forgotten the weightier issues of the Law and had added to the Law.

 “Woe to you, scribes and Pharisees, hypocrites! for you tithe mint and dill and cummin, and have neglected the weightier matters of the law, justice and mercy and faith; these you ought to have done, without neglecting the others.
 Matt.
 23:23